-The School accepts the registration of students and maintains an electronic database of family and student details prior to the time for enrolment.
-Throughout the time of enrolment in the school students remain on the electronic database and a hard copy of their critical files are kept in the School's compactus.
+The School accepts the enrolment of students from the day following their birth date and maintains an electronic database of family and student details prior to the time of commencement.
+Throughout their time in the school students remain on the electronic database and a hard copy of their critical files are kept in the School's compactus.

-Records of past students are also maintained on the database and hard copies of critical files are then filed and stored on site.
-In the first twelve months following a student's departure the hard copy files are stored in the compactus.
-Thereafter they are filed in the archive room indefinitely.
-At the time of writing this policy the school is in process of archiving historical enrolment documents electronically.
+Records of past students are also maintained on the database and copies of critical files are stored electronically on online servers.
+In the first twelve months following a student's departure any hard copy files are transferred to the online server.
+Thereafter they are filed as archives indefinitely.
+At the time of writing this policy the school is also in process of archiving historical enrolment documents electronically.